Why Enbumyst?

 IMPORTANT SAFETY INFORMATION

-These are not all of the possible side effects of ENBUMYST.
-To report suspected adverse reactions, contact Corstasis Therapeutics at 1-877-300-5339 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+These are not all of the possible side effects of Enbumyst.
+Call your healthcare provider for medical advice about side effects.
+To report side effects, contact Corstasis Therapeutics Inc. at 1-877-300-5339 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

 References:

-1 Enbumyst Prescribing Information.
-Corstasis Therapeutics, Inc. 09/2025
+1. Enbumyst Prescribing Information.
+Corstasis Therapeutics Inc. 11/2025